e2guardian/e2guardian/README.md

 # [E2Guardian](http://e2guardian.org)

-This is the v5 dev version - v5.3.x
+This is the v5 production version - v5.3.x

 Note that large sections of the code has been re-written and there are significant changes to the configuration files in this release.